whpthomas/open_bvm_ventilator/README.md

 * [U8g2lib](https://github.com/olikraus/u8g2)

 The factory reset function found on the System Page should be selected the first time the system is run to set all the EEPROM control variables to know values.

-### Global compile-time options

-In all my code I use the `options.h` compile time header to locally configure global parameters in external libraries.
-While this feature is only being used for debugging in the current project, this may change in the future releases.

-#### The setup procedure...

-1. In the `~/Library/ArduinoXX/packages` folder identify the packages you are targeting with tis code (i.e. `/arduino`).

-2. For each target package locate the `./hardware/avr/v.v.v/platform.txt` file and change the following line: `build.extra_flags=` to: `build.extra_flags=-I "{build.source.path}" -include options.h`

-3. In the `~/Library/ArduinoXX/packages\...\hardware\avr\v.v.v\cores\arduino` directory create an empty file called `options.h`

-4. Inside your sketch create a file called `options.h` that contains the global library declarations you want to customise locally in that sketch.

 ![Open BVM Ventilator Rear](images/rear.jpg)